tek5030/lab-corners/README.md

-# Lab 3: Estimating circles from corners
+# Lab: Estimating circles from corners

-Welcome to lab 3!
+Welcome!
 We will here
 - Create our own corner keypoint detector `CornerDetector`.
 - Use detected corner keypoints and RANSAC to find a circle with the `CircleEstimator` class.